blackfight1022/blackfight1022/README.md

 ---

-## 🧭 Filosofía
+# 🧭 Filosofía

-> Software simple, escalable y mantenible siempre gana.
+> Construyo software escalable, mantenible y orientado a resultados.